 We have come to play the game of giving and asking for reasons (GOGAR).
-It is certainly not a game we generally spend much time on and it is often overshadowed by other, perhaps more enjoyable language games; it is, however, an important game, and in some respects perhaps the most important language game we play1.
-As Brandom (2000, p.
-14) claims, "inferential practices of producing and consuming reasons are downtown in the region of linguistic practice".
-It is this game which opens the door to our specifically human way of thinking and reasoning, to propositional thinking, i.e. thinking-that.
+It is certainly not the game we play most of the time and it is often overshadowed by other, perhaps more enjoyable language games; it is, however, an important game, and in some respects perhaps the most important language game we play.
+As Brandom (2000), p.
+14, claims, "inferential practices of producing and consuming reasons are downtown in the region of linguistic practice".
+It is this game which opens the door to our specifically human way of thinking, to propositional thinking, i.e. thinking-that.